samsonkolge/havock8s/CONTRIBUTING.md

 - Help answer questions from other users
 - Share your use cases and feedback

-Thank you for contributing to StatefulChaos!
+Thank you for contributing to Havock8s!